The Psychology of Market Bubbles and Crashes For Investors

 Mitigating Information Cascades

-3. Transparency and Open Information: Ensuring open access to information and promoting transparent decision-making processes can reduce reliance on observing others’ actions.
+3. Transparency and Open Information: Mandate comprehensive, low-latency corporate reporting disclosures to reduce information asymmetry and limit reliance on observing others’ actions.

 Leverage and Margin Calls: The Double-Edged Sword of Financial Debt